tuhiproject/tuhi/README.md

       SearchStopped signal, it is ignored and no signal is generated.

-      Note that between calling StopSearch() and the SearchStopped signal arriving, PairableDevice signals may still arrive.
+      Note that between calling StopSearch() and the SearchStopped signal arriving, UnregisteredDevice signals may still arrive.

-  Signal: PairableDevice(o)
+  Signal: UnregisteredDevice(o)
-      Indicates that a device is available for pairing.
+      Indicates that a device can be registered.
 This signal may be sent after a StartSearch() call and before SearchStopped().
 This signal is sent once per available device and only to the client that initiated the search process with StartSearch.